We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Healthline only shows you brands and products that we stand behind.

-However, there are certain shampoos and treatments that work to block DHT to help prevent hair loss.
+Certain shampoos and treatments are formulated to block dihydrotestosterone (DHT), a sex hormone that plays a role in hair loss.
+These DHT blockers may help prevent hair loss.
 We combed through (pun intended) dozens of shampoos to find the best options out there.

 Keep reading to see our list and learn more about DHT.